221024-Java-React/Ethans-Notes-Examples/Week4/HANDSON.md

 2. Your Background
 3. An unordered list of two truths and a lie
 4. An image
+5. Style if you have time
-5. If you have time
+6. If you have time
     - an ordered list of your top 5 comedy movies

 ## One person should write the code for the group, they will also present your groups challenge